Poker and online gambling

 States are still allowed, however, to set their own online gambling laws.
 So far Nevada, New Jersey and Delaware have officially legalized online gambling, including poker playing.

 At the national level, legislation has been introduced in past congressional sessions to legalize online gambling in general.
-Although those measures did not advance, supporters are pushing for similar bills to be introduced in the new 114th Congress.
+Although those measures did not advance, supporters continue to lobby Congress.

 The reason for this shift at state and federal levels?
 Once again, it's money.
 Dr. Kahlil Philander of the University of Nevada Las Vegas has researched the U.S. online poker market and says it could be worth more than $2 billion a year.